soruh/I-Telex-Teilnehmerserver/README.md

   !messages will not be sent to the above specified account!

   #### messages
-  coustomized messages [value] will be replaced with the value
+  customized messages [value] will be replaced with the value

 ### logLineNumbers
   print line numbers in front of log messages